I designed and developed the majority of this website,

 01 The Drive-Through Zone: AI-Moderated Interviews

-Targeted the private, 10-minute wait in the car line.
+Targeted 10-minute wait in the car line.

 Leveraged Genway AI (voice-based, multi-language) to lower literacy barriers and reduce social pressure.
 This private environment allowed neighbors to share sensitive struggles they might withhold in face-to-face surveys.